Lytol/pwdify/README.md

 ### Notes

-- [ ] Status screen should perform the encryptions
-- [ ] Status screen should show list of files to be encrypted (with status)
-  - [ ] Use spinner and checkmark next to each file?
 - [ ] Decrypt
   - [ ] Decrypt chould use AES-GCM
   - [ ] Store password in localstorage / sessionstorage